ludwig-cf/ludwig-cf.github.io/inputs/colloid.rst

 soft-sphere potential
 described above, but allows different parameters to be specified for colloids with different *interaction type*.
-The interaction type is an integer specifed by the appropriate element of the colloid structure, e.g., via input
+The interaction type is an integer specified by the appropriate element of the colloid structure, e.g., via input

 .. code-block:: none